arthurpnuness/arthurpnuness/README.md

 ## 🚀 <u>About me</u>
 <em>I'm a full-stack development student at GrowDev...
 I like backend languages.
-What I like to do in my spare time is basically watching football, basketball, play video game and and being good with myself is an important point for my productivity and I end up practicing this during my free time</em>
+What I like to do in my spare time is basically watching football, basketball, play video game and being good with myself is an important point for my productivity and I end up practicing this during my free time</em>

 ## <u>Other things about me</u>